-As part of Clozaril® Connect, we offer several support services including the UK Clozaril® Patient Monitoring Service (CPMS).
-The CPMS is a vital resource for maintaining patient safety while on Clozaril®.
-Although mortality rates due to agranulocytosis are low (estimated at 0.3%)19 when a monitoring service is not used, regular blood monitoring by the CPMS can markedly reduce mortality risk due to agranulocytosis to 0.01%18.
+As part of the Clozaril® Connect programme, Viatris offer several support services including the UK Clozaril® Patient Monitoring Service (CPMS).
+The CPMS monitors patients' white blood cell counts and ANC and is a vital resource for maintaining patient safety while on Clozaril®.
+Although mortality rates due to agranulocytosis are low (estimated at 0.3%)17 when a monitoring service is not used, regular blood monitoring by the CPMS can markedly reduce mortality risk due to agranulocytosis to 0.01%, 18 an absolute risk reduction of 0.29%.

-97% Reduction in agranulocytosis mortality Regular blood monitoring by the CPMS can reduce mortality risk due to agranulocytosis^{16,19}.
+97% Reduction in agranulocytosis mortality

+Regular blood monitoring by the CPMS can reduce mortality risk due to agranulocytosis ^{17,18}